-- d.
-Does not make adequate progress towards the completion of residency requirements (e.g. residency project, rotation requirements, longitudinal activities service requirements, etc.) - e.
-Does not comply with Attendance Policy - 2.
-In the event of the identification of need for disciplinary action of a resident, the following disciplinary steps shall be taken: - a.
-The first step in helping to correct a problem is the issuance of the First Step Corrective Action.
+In the event of the identification of need for disciplinary action of a resident the following disciplinary steps shall be taken:

+1. The first step in helping to correct a problem is the issuance of the First Step - Corrective Action.
 The Residency Program Director (RPD) will discuss the incident with the resident and the resident will be given an opportunity to explain the event.
 The resident may be required to develop an Action Plan and he/she will review it with the RPD.
 If acceptable, the RPD will sign the plan to eliminate recurrence.
-A copy of the Corrective Action document and Action Plan, if required, is to be forwarded to the Human Resources Department and will be placed in the Associate's personnel file as part of his/her record.
-Corrective action documented will also be uploaded to PharmAcademic. - b.
+A copy of the Corrective Action document and Action Plan, if required, is to be forwarded to the Human Resources Department and will

+- be placed in the Associate's personnel file as part of his/her record.
+Corrective action documented will also be uploaded to PharmAcademic. - 2.
 In the event the problem is not corrected or additional incidents/behavior issues occur, the Associate will receive a Second Step Corrective Action for the next offense.
-The purpose of this document is to let the resident know that the problem has not been corrected and that a further recurrence will result in a Final Reminder or separation of employment. - c.
+The purpose of this document is to let the resident know that the problem has not been corrected and that a further recurrence will result in a Final Reminder or separation of employment. - 3.
 In the event of a further occurrence, the resident will receive a Final Step Corrective Action or may be separated based on the severity of the infraction.
 In the event the Associate returns to work and does not change his/her behavior, the result will be separation of employment.
 A Final Reminder or Letter of Separation will be reviewed with the Human Resources Department prior to discussion with the Associate.
-A Human Resources Manager or Representative will be present for the issuance of a Final Reminder or separation of employment.
+A Human Resources Manager or Representative will be present for the issuance of a Final Reminder or separation of employment. - C. Unsatisfactory Advancement: Achieving 80% of assigned goals and objectives is a requirement for completing residency program.
+Progress of achieving goals and objectives will be assessed throughout residency year, specifically during quarterly development plan review.
+Unsatisfactory advancement towards achieving goals and objectives is defined as follows: - a.
+Delay in Licensure after July 31 - b.
+50% of Goal and Objectives are marked "Needs Improvement" by preceptors at 1st and 2nd Quarter development plan review - c.
+25% of Goal and Objectives are marked "Needs Improvement" by preceptors at 3rd Quarter development plan review - d.
+Failure to make satisfactory progress towards the completion of a residency requirement (research project, manuscript, teaching certificate etc.)